 Ava has also had the privilege of working with many distinguished musicians including Jonathan Feldman, Margo Garrett, Andrew Harley, Cameron Stowe, Roger Vignoles, Rita Sloan, Anne Epperson, J.J.
 Penna, Diane Richardson, Henri Barda, Donn-Alexandre Feder, Franz Helmerson, and David Finckel.

-Passionate about expanding musical access across communities, Ava has worked with several non-profit organizations.
-She has volunteered as a pianist with the Sing for Hope organization in New York which aims at bringing art to communities in need.
-Additionally, Ava has served as an AmeriCorps fellow through the ArtistYear organization where she worked full-time and taught music to around 100 low-income middle schoolers in a public school in Rockaway Park, Queens.
-Moreover, she was able to raise funds for the school to purchase instruments needed for a music program.
+Passionate about expanding musical access across communities, Ava has volunteered as a pianist with the Sing for Hope organization which aims at bringing art to communities in need.
+Additionally, Ava has served as an AmeriCorps fellow through the ArtistYear organization where she taught music to around 100 low-income middle schoolers in a public school in New York, and was able to raise funds for the school to purchase instruments needed for a music program.

 Ava’s interest in and exploration of new music have led her to work with many living composers.
 To this end she has premiered and performed works by different composers in the US and her home country Iran.
-Additionally, Ava enjoys performing at unusual/non-standard venues.
+Additionally, Ava enjoys performing at non-standard venues.
 She has had multiple performances at Port Authority Bus Terminal, public schools, nursing houses, and hospitals.
-Passionate about house concerts, she has had many performances with her longtime friend and violinist Basma Edrees through the Groupmuse platform which is an online social network that connects young classical musicians to local audiences through house concerts.